shyakdas/QuickNews-Like-Inshorts/README.md

+# Warning!
+Quick News is no longer maintained.

+# Check my new news application with Jetpack Compose https://github.com/shyakdas/Jet-News

 # Quick News like Inshort Android App

 Learn to build a Inshorts-60 words clone Application  - Open-Source Project By Shyak Das